Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 -------

-If you are hosting Red on your personnal computer, you will soon notice that if you close the window or if you shut down you computer.
+If you are hosting Red on your personnal computer, you will soon notice that if you close the window or if you shut down you computer, Red will be offline.
 He needs an environement to work and respond.

 You can try to host Red somewhere he will always be online, like on a virtual private server (VPS) or on a personnal server (e.g. Raspberry Pi).